 A2 Data Dive facilitates practical education and service events that increase data literacy in the community.
-At our annual event, students and community members collaborate with our clients (local non-profits) to work with data sets in context.
+Throughout the school year, we a variety of technical workshops and data jams/dives, which provide students and community members the opportunity to collaborate with our clients (local non-profits) to work with data sets in context.
 This can include programming, analysis, or data visualization.
 You don’t need to be a data expert to get involved!
 We welcome participants with all backgrounds and skill levels.
-We also offer bootcamps if you are interested in learning something new.
-Email: email@example.com
+Email: firstname.lastname@example.org

 We work to empower local and international communities through involvement in social justice-focused service work, lecture series, group discussions and other events.
 Email: firstname.lastname@example.org

 Kappa Theta Pi is the only co-ed Professional Technology Fraternity at the University of Michigan.
 We pride ourselves on diversity and passion.
 KTP is built on three pillars of development: Professional, Technical, and Social.
 We offer exclusive recruiting events, resume workshops, web and mobile development skill training, professional photography, leadership roles, community service, study groups, networking, and social events.
 Email: email@example.com

 LETSI exists at the intersection of people, technology, and learning/education.
 The primary mission of LETSI is to promote collaboration between designers and practitioners interested in edtech and build a community to facilitate such collaboration.
 Email: LETSIfirstname.lastname@example.org.

 Statistics and analysis are the future of sports.
 More so than ever before, teams in every sport use data to make personnel decisions and devise winning strategies.
 Learn about how teams do analysis, find peers for collaboration on research projects, and build your resume with skills attractive to franchises, agencies, and other sports organizations.
 Email: email@example.com

 MIX works to strengthen the social capital of minority students at UMSI and to serve as an academic, social and professional support system.